Japan Plastic Packaging Film Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Japan Plastic Packaging Film Market Analysis by Mordor Intelligence

-The Japan plastic packaging film market size reached USD 5.51 billion in 2025 and is forecast to rise to USD 6.99 billion by 2030, advancing at a 4.87% CAGR.
+Japan plastic packaging film market size in 2026 is estimated at USD 5.77 billion, growing from 2025 value of USD 5.51 billion with 2031 projections showing USD 7.23 billion, growing at 4.63% CAGR over 2026-2031.
 Demand accelerates as national recycling quotas, introduced under the 2024 Plastic Resource Circulation Act, push converters toward lighter, mono-material solutions.
 Pharmaceutical growth linked to a super-aging society is widening the application base for high-barrier and tamper-evident films, while food processors rely on ultra-thin gauges to curb rising resin costs.
 Producers are also capitalizing on government subsidies for chemical-recycling infrastructure that reward designs meeting closed-loop criteria.
 At the same time, export-oriented automotive and electronics suppliers specify protective films that maintain product integrity over long sea routes, underpinning steady industrial demand.

 Key Report Takeaways